Inside City Hall

-The Board of Estimates today lowered by one cent the tax rate for owner-occupied properties by adjusting the Targeted Homeowner’s Tax Credit Rate by $0.203 per $100 of assessed value.
+The Board of Estimates today lowered by one cent the tax rate for owner-occupied properties by adjusting the Targeted Homeowner’s Tax Credit Rate.

-Translation: the average homeowner in Baltimore (whose house is assessed at $150,000) could see about a $16 reduction in property taxes in fiscal 2017, starting July 1, compared to the current year.
+Translation: the average Baltimore homeowner, whose house is assessed at $150,000, could see about a $16 reduction in property taxes in fiscal 2017, starting July 1, compared to the current year.

 (This credit applies only to homeowners who qualify for the Maryland Homestead Tax Credit.
 The tax rate for rental properties and businesses remains the same.)